-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

+No matter what happens, 2018 will be a banner year in Minnesota politics.

-With an open seat in the Minnesota governor’s office that has already attracted more than a dozen candidates in both parties, which has in turn created a vacuum that’s left other state and congressional offices with open — and suddenly competitive — races, 2018 looks to be a big year for Minnesota politics.
-In addition to the governor’s race next fall, Minnesota could have as many as five competitive U.S. House races, a U.S. Senate contest, and contested races in all three state constitutional offices, several of which could be open seats for the first time in years.
+An open seat in the Minnesota governor’s office has already attracted more than a dozen candidates in both parties, which has in turn created a vacuum that’s left other state offices with open — and suddenly competitive — races.

+And the unexpected resignation of U.S. Sen. Al Franken has put both of Minnesota's U.S. Senate seats on the ballot next fall.
+Those races anchor a ticket that also includes up to five competitive congressional races, all state constitutional officers and the entire Minnesota House.
+(Want to know who’s running for the Legislature?
+Check out Who’s running for the Minnesota Legislature in 2018.)

-Bookmark this page — we’ll be updating it throughout the year as candidates enter and leave the race.
+Bookmark this page — we'll be updating it throughout the year as candidates enter and leave all the races.

 Governor